snl-dakota/dakota-examples/official/local_reliability/README.md

 # What method will we use?

-A Dakota input file showing RIA using FORM (option 7 in limit state approximations combined with first-order integration) is listed in Figure 5.10.
+Here is a [Dakota input file](logratio_uq_reliability.in) showing RIA using FORM (option 7 in limit state approximations combined with first-order integration).

 The user first specifies the local reliability method, followed by the MPP search approach and integration order.
 In this example, we specify mpp search no approx and utilize the default first-order integration to select FORM.
 Finally, the user specifies response levels or probability/ reliability levels to determine if the problem will be solved using an RIA approach or a PMA approach.
-In the example figure of 5.10, we use RIA by specifying a range of response levels for the problem.
+In the Dakota input file, we use RIA by specifying a range of response levels for the problem.

-To view an example of the mean value method, see xxxxx.
+(To modify this example to use the mean value method, see [Local Relaiability - Mean Value] example(../local_reliability_mean_value/README.md).

 ## Analysis Driver